manna-commits/cogsci-proj/README.md

-├── scenarios/              # Scenario definitions and persistence variants ├── prompts/                # Prompt templates for baseline and repair-first conditions ├── outputs/                # Raw model outputs and structured JSON results ├── analysis/               # Analysis scripts for drift, endorsement, and repair metrics ├── figures/                # Exported charts used in the final paper ├── human_eval/             # Lightweight human evaluation materials and summaries └── README.md
+├── scenarios/              # Scenario definitions and persistence variants ├── prompts/                # Prompt templates for baseline and repair-first conditions ├── outputs/                # Raw model outputs and structured JSON results ├── analysis/               # Scripts for drift, endorsement, and repair metrics ├── figures/                # Charts used in the final paper ├── human_eval/             # Human evaluation materials and summaries └── README.md

-Core Components
+## Core Components

-1. Scenario Set
+### 1. Scenario Set

-The evaluation uses a set of everyday negative events that can plausibly be framed sarcastically, such as:
+The evaluation uses everyday negative situations that can plausibly be framed sarcastically, such as:

-technical failures
+- Technical failures
-travel delays
+- Travel delays
-workload complaints
+- Workload complaints
-service breakdowns
+- Service breakdowns

-Each base scenario includes:
+Each scenario includes:

-a low-persistence version
+- A low-persistence version
-a high-persistence version
+- A high-persistence version

-2. Policy Conditions
+### 2. Policy Conditions
 Two dialogue policies are compared:

-- Baseline Silent Adaptation: The assistant responds naturally without any explicit instruction to repair ambiguity.
+- **Baseline Silent Adaptation:** The assistant responds naturally without explicitly addressing ambiguity.
-- Repair-First: The assistant is instructed to clarify or paraphrase-confirm when user intent is uncertain before endorsing or acting on the implied preference.
+- **Repair-First:** The assistant prioritizes clarification or paraphrase-confirmation before endorsing or acting on uncertain intent.

-3. Structured Outputs
+### 3. Structured Outputs

-Each model response is logged in structured JSON format, including fields such as:
+Each model response is logged in structured JSON format, including:

-- inferred_intent
+- `inferred_intent`
-- action_type
+- `action_type`
-- endorsement_level
+- `endorsement_level`
-- assistant_response
+- `assistant_response`

-These fields are then used to derive the main evaluation measures.
+These outputs are used to derive the evaluation metrics.

-4. Analysis
+### 4. Analysis
 The analysis pipeline computes:

-- drift point by run
+- Drift point by run
-- endorsement averages
+- Endorsement averages
-- repair-action rates
+- Repair-action rates
-- policy comparisons across models and scenarios
+- Comparisons across policies and models
-- model-specific behavioral differences
+- Model-specific behavioral differences

+---

-- Models Evaluated
+## Models Evaluated

-This framework was run across multiple LLMs, including:
+This framework was tested across multiple LLMs:

-- gpt-4.1-mini
+- `gpt-4.1-mini`
-- gpt-4o-mini
+- `gpt-4o-mini`
-- llama3.2:3b
+- `llama3.2:3b`
-- phi3:mini
+- `phi3:mini`

+---

-- Main Finding
+## Main Finding

-The strongest result from the project was behavioral: the repair-first policy substantially reduced inappropriate endorsement and often delayed or prevented pragmatic drift, though the size and form of the effect varied by model.
+The strongest result is behavioral: the repair-first policy consistently reduces inappropriate endorsement and often delays or prevents pragmatic drift.
+The effect varies by model, but the direction is consistent across conditions.

+---

-Human Evaluation
+## Human Evaluation

-A lightweight follow-up human evaluation was also conducted using a small set of representative scenarios.
+A lightweight human evaluation was conducted using representative scenarios.
 This was used as a directional validation layer rather than a full human baseline.
+Participants generally preferred responses that avoided premature assumptions, even when they did not always agree on the exact best next action.

+---

-AI Disclosure
+## AI Disclosure
 The core research design, evaluation logic, architecture, scenario construction, and prompt engineering in this repository are original to the author.
+ChatGPT was used as an AI coding assistant to:
+- Draft standard boilerplate code
+- Debug execution scripts
-ChatGPT was used as an AI coding assistant to help draft standard boilerplate code, troubleshoot execution issues, and format structured JSON output schemas.
-Any AI-assisted code was reviewed carefully, revised where necessary, and validated by the author before use.
+- Format structured JSON output schemas

+All AI-assisted code was reviewed, modified as needed, and validated by the author before execution.

+---

-Limitations
+## Limitations
 This repository supports a course project rather than a production system.
-The human evaluation is small, the scenario set is limited, and the main LLM measures are behavioral proxies rather than direct measures of internal model representation.
+Key limitations include:
+- Small human evaluation sample
+- Limited scenario set
+- Behavioral metrics rather than internal model analysis

+---

-Future Directions
+## Future Directions

-Possible extensions include:
+Potential extensions include:

-- larger human evaluation studies
+- Larger human evaluation studies
-- adaptive repair policies instead of fixed prompt rules
+- Adaptive (not fixed) repair policies
-- broader pragmatic phenomena beyond sarcasm
+- Expanding beyond sarcasm to other pragmatic phenomena
-- testing smaller on-device or local assistant models
+- Testing smaller or on-device assistant models
-- separating generation and evaluation more cleanly with external annotation
+- Separating generation and evaluation more cleanly

+---

+## Author
-Author: Vincent Manna
+Vincent Manna